KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Balzhan Jumabekova

-This week I have checked our MVP and conducted ux-test in order to identify bugs during onboarding.
-Also I have set deadlines for mvps and started research on overleaf tool.
-Recently I have held meeting with the team to detect problems during their work and solve them in a proper way.
+This week I have checked our MVP and conducted a usability test in order to identify bugs during onboarding.
+I decided to only do usability testing within our team to prevent possible bugs in advance and not waste time on them in subsequent tests with other respondents.
+In addition, we found some useful insights that can be implemented as new features in further iterations.
+Also, I have set deadlines for MVPs and started research on the overleaf tool.
+Furthermore, I have prioritized some tasks on the Kanban board and added several user stories from the customer development interview’s insights.
+At the end of the week, I held a meeting with the team to detect problems during their work and solve them in a proper way.

 # Week 9